 Stewart Island and Ulva Island, New Zealand –

 To gain an insight into New Zealand’s southernmost community one can explore Oban and the surrounding bays at one’s own pace.
 Neighbouring Ulva Island is a world renowned open bird sanctuary looked after by the Department of Conservation.
 Small groups of not more than 12 guests will be led by professional local guides to ensure a maximum experience of natural history.
 As Ulva has no invasive species, the walk through the natural forest will be a wonderful opportunity to see the endemic plants and birdlife.

 - See Mawson’s base at Cape Denison and learn about the scientific work going on at Dumont D’Urville.

 Wildlife Watch List:

-- Humpback whales, Minke whales, sei whales, fin whales, pilot whales, orcas
+- Whales (Southern right whales, humpback whales, Minke whales, sei whales, fin whales, orcas)